Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Empirical Analysis of the Pre-trial Risk Assessment

-Having chosen the policy class $\Pi_\text{thresh}$, we need to restrict the conditional average treatment effect on no NVCA occurring, $\tau(a, x_\text{nvca})$.
-Here, we impose a Lipschitz constraint on the CATE, following Example~\ref{ex:lip}.
-We also restrict the treatment effects to be bounded between $-1$ and 1, since the outcome is binary.
-Note that this is not the tightest possible bound, since the restriction is that $0 \leq m(\O,x) + \tau(a,x) \leq 1$.
-To incorporate the uncertainty in estimating $m(\O,x)$ in finite samples we could use analogous techniques to those in Section~\ref{sec:opt_data}; we leave this to future work.
+To construct the empirical restricted model class, we set the level to $1 - \alpha = 0.8$, allowing some tolerance for statistical uncertainty and construct a simultaneous 80\% confidence interval for the CATE via a Bonferroni correction for the 7 unique values (see Appendix~\ref{sec:lip} for details on computing the bounds).
+We also restrict the treatment effects to be bounded between $-1$ and 1, since the outcome is binary.\footnote{This is not the tightest possible bound, since the restriction is that $0 \leq m(-1,x) + \tau(a,x) \leq 1$.
+To incorporate the uncertainty in estimating $m(-1,x)$ in finite samples we could use analogous techniques to those in Section~\ref{sec:opt_data}; we leave this to future work.}

 For this model class, we need to specify the Lipschitz constants for the CATE when the flag is and is not triggered ($\lambda_1$ for $\tau(1,x_\text{nvca}))$ and $\lambda_0$ for $\tau(0, x_\text{nvca})$, respectively).
-We adapt a heuristic suggestion from \citet{Imbens2019_optrdd} for model classes with a bounded second derivative to the Lipschitz case.
+We adapt a suggestion from \citet{Imbens2019_optrdd} for model classes with a bounded second derivative to the Lipschitz case.
 We estimate the CATE function by taking the difference in NVCA rates with and without provision of the PSA at each level of $x_\text{nvca}$.
-Then, we choose the Lipschitz constants to be three times the largest consecutive difference between CATE estimates, yielding $\lambda_0 = 0.047$ and $\lambda_1 = 1.3$, though other choices are possible.
-In Appendix~\ref{sec:sims}, we inspect the impact of this multiplicative factor on the performance of the empirical safe policy through a simulation study.
-To construct the empirical restricted model class, we set the level to $1 - \alpha = 0.8$, allowing some tolerance for statistical uncertainty, and construct a simultaneous 80\% confidence interval for the CATE via the Working-Hotelling-Scheff\'{e} procedure, as in Example~\ref{ex:glm}, and use the upper and lower confidence limits.
+Then, we measure the largest consecutive difference between CATE estimates (0.016 and 0.433 for $a = 0, 1$, respectively).
+Finally, we set the Lipschitz constants to be a constant multiple $C$ of this difference yielding $\lambda_0 = C \times 0.016$ and $\lambda_1 = C \times 0.433$.
+Setting $C = 1$ gives the smallest Lipschitz constants supported by the data; increasing $C$ will be more conservative.